-Each of these functions returns a pointer to a new instance of the BPatch\process class.
+Each of these functions returns a pointer to a new instance of the BPatch_process class.
 The "path" parameter needed by these functions should be the pathname of the executable file containing the process's code.
-The processAttach function returns a BPatch\process associated with an existing process.
+The processAttach function returns a BPatch_process associated with an existing process.
 On Linux platforms the path parameter can be NULL since the executable image can be derived from the process pid.
 A process attached to using one of these functions is put into the stopped state.
-The processCreate function creates a new process and returns a new BPatch\process associated with it.
+The process associated with it.
 The new process is put into a stopped state before executing any code.

-The stdin\fd, stdout\fd, and stderr\fd parameters are used to set the standard input, output, and error of the child process.
+The stdin_fd, stdout_fd, and stderr_fd parameters are used to set the standard input, output, and error of the child process.
 The default values of these parameters leave the input, output, and error to be the same as the mutator process.
 To change these values, an open UNIX file descriptor (see open(1)) can be passed.

 This function opens the executable file or library file pointed to by path for binary rewriting.
 If openDependencies is true then Dyninst will also open all shared libraries that path depends on.
-Upon success this function returns a new instance of a BPatch\binaryEdit class that represents the opened file and any dependent shared libraries.
+Upon success this function returns a new instance of a BPatch_binaryEdit class that represents the opened file and any dependent shared libraries.
 This function returns NULL if on error.